Team-Sudo-Code/team-sudo-code.github.io/README.md

 # team-sudo-code.github.io
-A temporary website for Team Sudo Code.
+A temporary website for Team Sudo-Code.